 To understand the legal research process, one must first understand how the legal system works.
 The United States has three systems of government, federal, state, and tribal, each of which has its own set of laws.
 Elizabeth Reese.
 The Other American Law.
 73 Stan.L.Rev.
-555 (2021) The four sources of federal and state law are (1) constitutions, (2) statutes and ordinances, (3) rules and regulations, and (4) case law.
-Beyond the information in this unit, we will not be discussing or studying any tribal law this year, but you should be aware that their laws come from these same four (4) sources, but also come from a fifth (5) source - customs and traditions.
+555 (2021).
+The four sources of federal and state law are (1) constitutions, (2) statutes and ordinances, (3) rules and regulations, and (4) case law.
+Though we will not be discussing or studying any tribal law this year, know that tribal laws come from these same four (4) sources, and also from a fifth (5) source - customs and traditions.

 The Separation of Powers doctrine divides governmental authority among three branches: Legislative, Executive, and Judicial.
 Some tribes have adopted this three-branches of government system, but not all.